IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 **Qt Designer** is a tool for designing and building **Qt-based graphical user** **interfaces**.
-It allows the user to design custom widgets, dialogs, main windows etc. using on-screen forms and a user-friendly simple drag-and-drop interface.
+It allows the user to design custom widgets, dialogs, main windows, etc. using on-screen forms and a user-friendly simple drag-and-drop interface.
 It also provides the user with a convenient ability to preview the designs to ensure they work as intended.

-In general, Qt Designer mainly offers basic Qt widgets such as :guilabel:`Push Button`, :guilabel:`Line Edit`, :guilabel:`List Widget` etc.
+In general, Qt Designer mainly offers basic Qt widgets such as :guilabel:`Push Button`, :guilabel:`Line Edit`, :guilabel:`List Widget`, etc.
 This list of the **Qt Designer** widgets can be extended by writing so-called **Qt designer plugins** (do not confuse with **IMASViz plugins**!).
 Normally this is done using C++ but PyQt5 also allows you to write Qt Designer plugins in Python3 programming language.

-Such designer plugin is used to expose a custom widget source code (written in Python3) to Qt Designer.
+Such designer plugin is used to pass a custom widget source code (written in Python3) to Qt Designer.
 This way the widget becomes available within the Qt designer where it can be interactively moved, designed, connected to signals and slots and more.